indiana-university/rivet-docs/content/components/_index.md

 Rivet has a minimal amount of JavaScript that is required for some components, like the [header](../components/navigation/header).
 Copy and paste this link and add to the end of your document, just before the closing `</body>` tag.

 {{< code lang="html" >}}<script src="https://assets.uits.iu.edu/javascript/rivet/0.2.0/rivet.min.js"></script>{{< /code >}}

+## NPM dependency
+Rivet is also available to include in as a dependency in your app via NPM.
+To use the Rivet as a npm package you'll need to configure an `.npmrc` file using your IU credentials.
+Once your `.npmrc` config file is configured you can run `npm install rivet-uits --save-dev` in your terminal to use in your project.

+### Configuring NPM
+Coming soon...